mlcommons/tiny/benchmark/README.md

 **Q:** Can I submit with X device?

 **A:** Longterm there are no explicit restrictions on what devices can be used for submission.
 The use cases and models have been selected to target IoT class devices like microcontrollers, DSPs and uNPUs therefore the benchmark is most relavent for these devices.
-In V0.5 of the benchmark, the LoadGen/runner assumes a Serial connection to transfer the inputs.
+In v0.5 and v0.7 of the benchmark, the LoadGen/runner assumes a Serial connection to transfer the inputs.

 ## References
 <a id="1">[1]</a>